 For most of us, having too many good leads is a pipe dream.

-The problem is worse if you are a niche business.
+The B2B lead gen problem is worse if you are a niche business, because the total number of available leads in the entire market is small.
 Most of our clients fit in a ‘niche’ service provider category, offering a specialised service which appeals to a defined market.
 The total number of leads in their market at any given point in time is relatively small.
 Finding quality leads for a niche B2B service provider requires good knowledge of the niche, plus high degrees of precision.

 We believe there is a successful formula for finding leads.
-That formula looks different for each business.
+That formula looks a little different for each business, and much of the formula remains constant.
 If you’re still trying to arrive at this formula for your business, read on…

 Every time a customer uses the six fatal words ‘That is not a good lead’, I like to dig one level deeper.
 How do they determine whether the lead is or isn’t good?
 What do they mean by this statement?